-Coffee can provide several health benefits, but can also have negative effects in some people.
-A number of factors can affect the way in which an individual tolerates the caffeine in coffee including how much and how often caffeine is consumed, the quality of coffee consumed, the way each individual processes caffeine, and your individual biochemistry (age, weight, body fat, genetics, stress levels).
-Each person’s sensitivity or tolerance to caffeine can vary.
-And this can change depending on stress and energy levels, health or medical conditions (including pregnancy), food intake, medication, liver and kidney function.
+A number of factors can affect the way in which an individual tolerates caffeine including how much and how often its consumed, the quality of coffee consumed, and individual biochemistry (age, weight, body fat, genetics, stress levels, metabolic enzymes).
+Each person’s sensitivity or tolerance to caffeine can vary, and this can change depending on stress and energy levels, health or medical conditions (including pregnancy), food intake, medication, liver and kidney function.

 The bioactive compound in coffee, caffeine, is the most commonly consumed stimulant and psychoactive substance in the world.
-The caffeine content can vary from around 50-165mg.
+The caffeine content in a coffee can vary from around 50-165mg.

 The average half-life of caffeine is 5-7 hours (depending on the person), meaning that is how long it takes the caffeine to clear and stop having an effect on your body.
 However, it takes 1.15 days to fully clear caffeine from your system.

 When caffeine is consumed it is metabolised by the liver and absorbed into the bloodstream.
-It then travels to the brain and blocks an inhibitory neurotransmitter called ‘adenosine’.
-When adenosine is blocked, it allows neurons in the brain to fire more and increase brain activity, as well as increased release of stimulatory neurotransmitters such as norepinephrine, adrenaline and dopamine.
+It then travels to the brain and attaches to adenosine receptors, blocking the ability for adenosine to attach to these receptors.
+When adenosine is blocked, it allows neurons in the brain to fire more and increase brain activity, as well as increased release of stimulatory neurotransmitters such as norepinephrine and adrenaline.

 This increased stimulation gives us short term improvement in brain cognitive function such as memory, focus, mood, reaction times and energy levels.
 Studies have also shown caffeine to increase metabolic rate, thermogenesis and fat oxidation short-term.